ImLyenx/lyenx.com/src/content/projects/valorant.md

 So when I had my humble Python API working and Riot suddenly decided to nuke it by changing the Authentication methods on every single endpoint, I gave up.
 My app would now only be a React SPA that displays dummy data.

-If you want to see half of my work, you can do so [here](https://val.lyenx.com).
+If you want to check out my work (technically only half of it), you can do so [here](https://val.lyenx.com).
 You don't need a Riot account, simply press the red button without filling the input fields.
 Enjoy!

+## What I learned

+I learned React for the front-end, and I built my first ever Python API for the back-end.